by Alan Percy, Senior Director of Product Marketing at TelcoBridges

 Understanding the difference between these two important network elements gives network designers the tools to build more efficient and secure solutions.

-You can learn more by attending the upcoming webinar “What is an SBC?” at: https://www2.telcobridges.com/WhatIsAnSBC
+You can learn more by viewing a recorded webinar “What is an SBC?” in the ProSBC Video Library at: https://www2.telcobridges.com/videolibrary

 Download your free evaluation copy of FreeSBC TODAY at: www.FreeSBC.com